Levara/Hasaaki/README.md

 To restart the server simply ctrl+c previous server and run `imageclinic dev` again.

+#### Console:

+       imageclinic console

+If you need access to docker container you can run `imageclinic console` which will give you bash session inside the container.
+Run the command from a different terminal while `imageclinic dev` is running.
+Command will fail if ImageClinic is not running.
+Command can be run from any directory, you don't have to be in ImageClinic project directory.

 ## Projects used in this app:

 TODO